Bachelor of Applied Science

 Your workload

-This is a full-time programme of study and students are expected to complete 35 to 40 hours per week.
+This is a full-time programme of study, with the qualification taking 3 years to complete.
+Students are expected to complete 35 to 40 hours per week.
 Approximately ½ of this is face to face in the first year of study.

 Entry